IbrahimGharaybeh/html_to_txt/README.md

 ## Overview

 This script allows you to transform HTML files that contain chat messages into a text file formatted like a WhatsApp chat.
+Forked to allow changes to multiple html files telegram likes to create.

 ## Prerequisites